 GZIP compression is another technique that can reduce your site’s file sizes.
 GZIP compression works in a similar way to zipping files: It uses a standardized compression library to convey the same amount of information as the original file, but using fewer characters.
 The result is that you reduce your overall page size by as much as 70%, and your site loads faster.

 If you’re with WP Engine or have WP Rocket installed, GZIP compression is added automatically, and you don’t need to do anything.
 If you don’t have either of these, you can use this free plugin to get GZIP compression.
 Just install and activate the plugin, then check under Tools that Compression is on, and you’ll be good to go.
-With GZIP compression on, you can now use this tool to see the savings you’ve made.
 You should also see an immediate boost to your site’s speed.

 The techniques here will greatly reduce your site’s overall page size and number of HTTP page requests.
 All this adds up to a definite decrease in page load speed for your site, and following these best practices will also make Google happy and increase your PageSpeed.
 We’ll now move on to look at content delivery networks and database optimization.
 These next two sections will help at the margins, but will be worth doing for sites with a lot of international traffic or high visitor numbers.

 A CDN, or content delivery network, is a great way of optimizing your WordPress website.
 A CDN serves assets on your website (such as images and video) from a location geographically closest to your visitor.
 As the data has to travel a shorter distance, the assets -- and your site -- load faster.
 Furthermore, CDN servers are specifically designed to load files as fast as possible, and will therefore be generally faster than your host's servers.